omoju/omoju.github.io/_posts/2015-06-26-On-Heart-Mind-and-Will.md

 Here in lies the major challenge, now you are asking a bunch of White and Asian men to judge let say a Latino woman to determine if she is smart enough and if she is will fit in with them.
 Until hiring decisions don't come down to this, it will be virtually impossible to achieve inclusion in tech.

 Until we get the heart and will to change how technical interviews are done, we will not achieve inclusion.
 Until the founders of companies make this issue a personal cause, nothing will change.
 A company is not going to evolve its cultural DNA without the leadership of its founder.
+Lets us take a lesson from Toyama's book on the need for heart, mind, and will as a necessary pre-requisite for social change.

 <small>